Message from the Coordinators of the Chemistry’s Project SEED Program at CWRU:

 Dear high school students, parents, and educators,

-We are pleased to announce that Project SEED Student Application portal is now open for submissions.
+We are pleased to announce that the Project SEED 2024 Summer Application will open on Monday, February 12th, 2024:

 Please reach out to ProjectSEED@acs.org for any questions.